Theme Structure

 - Assist with debugging and regression tracking

-in your theme improves transparency, encourages adoption, and makes maintenance easier for everyone.
+Including a changelog in your theme improves transparency, encourages adoption, and makes maintenance easier for everyone.